DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 [^03chapter2_17]: Jenkins, *Convergence Culture.
 Where Old and New Media Collide*.

-[^03chapter2_18]: Steve Job’s letter from April 2010 expands on Apple’s reasoning
+[^03chapter2_18]: Steve Jobs’ letter from April 2010 expands on Apple’s reasoning
     behind choosing to disallow Flash on the iPhone.
 Jobs explains that Apple is committed to open standards on the web, and that Flash is 100% a propriatory product owned by Adobe.
 Further, he points out